|Page Type:||Trip Report|

 We were supposed to head back to Lobuche and climb the Lobuche Pinnacles today, and cross the Cho La the next day, but since the Sherpa got sick we descended quickly to Periche and divided the load between the other porter and myself.

 We got the Sherpa back down to a lower elevation and after taking Diamox, he was OK again and was back to normal and going strong.
 We were very glad everything worked out well.
 I would have felt really guilty if anything had went wrong.
-The altitude sickness never was life threatening, but it was scary since it was very difficult to try and talk the Sherpa into descending.
+The sickness never was life threatening, but it was difficult to try and talk the Sherpa into descending.

 Focusing on the good part, Kessler beat his altitude record set on Chhukhung Ri, but only barely.
 The Sherpa felt bad that we had to change our plans, but we assured him that we were fine with the change of plans and wouldn’t mention him by name.
 We gave him part of his tip early to show that we weren’t upset at all.

 It was 2F (-17C) in the morning which was colder than I expected since now we were at the comparatively low elevation of 14,042 feet/4280 meters.
 I didn’t sleep well for the first half of the night because of all the barking dogs at Periche (they were not a problem in the other places we stayed).

 Before leaving Periche, we visited the Everest memorial for all the climbers that have been killed on Everest.
 Along the way to Phortse Tenga, we saw two very colorful birds that looked similar to peacocks.
 We also saw a mountain goat.

 About half way along the trail, there was someone dressed as Santa Clause and handing out candy canes to all the passing trekkers!
 The children in Phortse were very friendly and came out to greet us as we walked past.
 Other than that, it was a fairly uneventful day.